ViktorBash/ViktorBash/README.md

 ## About Me:
 - 📗 I'm currently studying computer science at Columbia in NYC
-- 💼 I've also been a SWE intern at Themis Technology
+- 💼 I've also worked as a SWE at Themis Technology
-- 🖥️ I focus on frontend/backend web development, machine learning, DevOps, and other stuff
+- 🖥️ I've done frontend/backend web development, machine learning, DevOps, and other stuff
 - 💻 Here is my **[portfolio website][website]**, showcasing my work experience, projects and resume
-- 🌱 What I'm Working On: Building & Shipping Products 🚀

 ## Tech I've Used:
 | Frontend                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        | Backend & ML                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               | Cloud                                                                                                                                                                                                                                                                                                                                                                                                      |